alexhokl/notes/prometheus.md

 This focuses on resources.

 - Resource: all physical server functional components (CPUs, disks, buses, ...)
-- Utilization: the average time that the resource was busy servicing work
+- Utilisation: the average time that the resource was busy servicing work
 - Saturation: the degree to which the resource has extra work which it cannot service, often queued
 - Errors: the count of error events